 B. Goals and Objectives: If traditional research, include a statement of the problem(s) to be addressed in the research, a description of any hypothesis/hypotheses, and a statement of the overall research objectives.
 If creative endeavor, indicate the vision and objectives of the project.
 Be sure to add an overview of the sabbatical’s personnel and venues involved.

 C. Methodology: A description of the research plan, or creative endeavor, including its current status, projected timeline, and steps for accomplishing its various components.

 D. Importance: A statement of how this research, or creative endeavor, is important to the faculty member’s academic field, which might include scholarly discovery, the potential impact on the teaching of this material, and/or contribution to the creative arts.

-E. Benefits of the Sabbatical – to the applicant, the applicant’s department, the applicant’s School, and to Purdue University Calumet.
+E. Benefits of the Sabbatical – to the applicant, the applicant’s department, the applicant’s College, and to Purdue University Calumet.